-When it comes to our ways of working, it's our clients and our people who matter the most.
-Our people are at the forefront of the decisions we make in creating a workplace that is relevant for the future.
-What is important is how well work is done, not where it is done.
-Through various surveys and focus groups, our people have told us that they appreciate the empowerment and flexibility to choose where and how they work.
-Therefore, our ways of working going forward will be a hybrid of in-person and virtual, with the office focused more on connection, collaboration and activity-based working.
+Our ways of working going forward will be a hybrid of in-person and virtual, with the office focused more on connection, collaboration and activity-based working.
 The mix will depend on our clients and our people, and it will be different across the firm and vary throughout the fiscal year.
 The new, hybrid model of work will allow us to continue to serve our clients while balancing remote work and retaining some of the flexibility our people appreciated while working from home.
+We have used protocols, including approval processes, occupancy limits and support teams to allow our people to return to offices and client sites as appropriate in the circumstances.